diazdc/diazdc-pfb2019/Pandas.md

 ## A brief word on vectorization

-**Pandas, like R, works most efficiently with vectorized operations**<br/>
+**Operations in Pandas, like R, work most efficiently when vectorized**<br/>

 <br/>

-This topic can get quite complicated, so here's a summary of what you need to know:
-    * The most efficent way to perform operations is across entire rows or columns (vectors), rather than each individual units.
-    * A vector (also called an array) can be thought of as a list that only contains a single data type.
+You can think of a vector (also reffered to as an [array](https://docs.python.org/3/library/array.html)) as a list that contains a single data type used.
+For matricies, this can be any row or column.

-Rather that looping through individual values (scalars), we _apply_ operations to arrays (referred to a vectors when processed as a single unit).
-An array in Python is es
+Rather that looping through individual values (scalars), we _apply_ operations to vectors.
+That is, the vector is treated as a single object.

 If you frequently work dataframes or matricies, please consider reading this [article](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6).